Before children are ready to sit in the back seat without their booster seat, certain conditions must be met.

 Airbags are proven, effective safety devices.
 However, deployment of the front airbag may result in injuries if a person is sitting too close to it.
-Children, regardless of whether they are in a car seat, are at risk of being in the front airbag’s deployment zone may sustain serious injuries due to their fragile skeletal system.
+Children at risk of being in the front airbag’s deployment zone may sustain serious injuries due to their fragile skeletal system.

-If you have no choice but to place a child in the front seat (in a car seat or otherwise), you must:
+If you have no choice but to place a child in the front seat, you must do the following two things beforehand: